CiscoDevNet/video-mesh-api-client/README.md

 4. Create a [Webex App Integration](https://developer.webex.com/docs/integrations) and set the following:
     - Scopes:
         - `spark:organizations_read`: To allow access to read your user's organizations
-        - `spark-admin:hybrid_connectors_read`: To allow access to read hybrid connectors for your organization
+        - `spark-admin:video_mesh_api_read`: To retrieve analytics and monitoring data of Video Mesh deployments
     - Redirect URI: `http://localhost:2808/oauth/`: You can change the route and port number as needed, ensure to propagate these changes in the subsequent steps
 5. A `.env` file template has been provided.
 Add your Webex App Integration Client ID (`INTEGRATION_CLIENT_ID`) and Client Secret (`INTEGRATION_CLIENT_SECRET`)  to this file.
 Additionally, you can modify the following variables:
     - `GRAFANA_URL`: You can change the port number if you want to run the server on a different port.
 Remember to reflect this change in `docker-compose.yml`